 Matthew Ballou is an artist and writer living in Columbia, Missouri with his wife and two daughters.
-Educated at The School of the Art Institute of Chicago (BFA ’01) and Indiana University (MFA ’05), he is an Assistant Teaching Professor of Painting and Drawing at The University of Missouri where he has taught since 2007.
+Educated at The School of the Art Institute of Chicago (BFA ’01) and Indiana University (MFA ’05), he is an Associate Teaching Professor of Painting and Drawing at The University of Missouri where he has taught since 2007.
 Over the last several years Ballou has shown his artwork in solo exhibitions in Kansas, Massachusetts, Missouri, and Washington, as well as in a two-person show with Tim Lowly in Louisville, KY.
 In 2012 and 2013 his work was seen in a prestigious group show juried by famed author and critic Dore Aston at First Street Gallery in New York City and alongside Ken Kewley, Barry Gealt, Emil Robinson, and others at The University of Missouri.
 A retrospective of works made between 2000 and 2012 was mounted at William Woods University in 2012.
 His exhibitions In Three Moving Parts at the Evanston Art Center near Chicago and ASEVENANDAWONADOE* at Fort Hays State University in Kansas closed out 2013.
 He received a 3rd prize award for excellence in the 2014 Texas National Exhibition, juried by Jerome Witkin.

 Writing has been an important aspect of Ballou’s output since 2001.
 Highlights of his publications include a cover feature on the work of Odd Nerdrum in Image Journal and an extensive review of Richard Diebenkorn’s Ocean Park Retrospective for the Chicago-based publication Neoteric Art.
 Ballou has been a contributor to Neoteric Art since 2009, and they released a collection of his essays, titled Nine Texts, in October 2011.
 A Finalist for The Ruminate Visual Art Prize in 2011, Ballou had several of his artworks and a short piece of writing published in Ruminate Magazine in 2012.